The main WCB-Alberta website and its online applications use

 These deductions are applied regardless of the worker’s actual tax status.

-A worker’s net earnings are calculated based on tables produced by the Government of Canada for the prior calendar year.
+A worker’s net earnings are calculated based on compensation tables produced by the Government of Canada for the prior calendar year.

-For accidents or recurrences that occurred before September 1, 2018 or that occur on or after January 1, 2021, there is a maximum compensable earnings amount which is set each year by order of the WCB Board of Directors.
-For accidents or recurrences that occurred on or after September 1, 2018 up to and including December 31, 2020, there was no maximum.
+before September 1, 2018, and on or after January 1, 2021, a maximum compensable earnings (MCE) amount is set annually by the WCB Board of Directors.

 Permanent - A worker who is employed for 12 months per year (not including their allotted vacation time) and whose position is not subject to seasonal layoffs.